Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Failing to trim your piggy’s nails frequently will hinder their movement and make it much harder for them to walk.

-The longer you go between nail clipping sessions, the harder it will be to cut your pet’s nails.
+The longer you go between clipping sessions, the harder it will be to cut your cavy’s nails.

 You can use nail clippers designed specifically for cats or small animals, or you can use human nail clippers.